DOG TRAINING

 We were honored to host speakers as:

-United Kingdom: Chirag Patel, Kay Laurence
+United Kingdom: Chirag Patel, Kay Laurence, Victoria Stilwell

 Norway: Turid Rugaas